EL-MTN/LMUI-Protocol/README.md

 -   **Ambiguity:** Free-form text input can be ambiguous, requiring multiple conversational turns to clarify user intent.
 -   **Inefficiency:** For tasks like filling out forms or making a selection from a list, typing is far less efficient than using graphical UI elements.
 -   **Limited Experience:** The user experience is confined to that of a command-line interface, which is not ideal for many applications.

+There are many existing component libraries that allow for rich, interactive user interfaces, but they are not standardized and are not easily integrated into existing chat interfaces.

 ## The Solution